jfalcou/eve/doc/setup.md

 Don't forget the `--std=c++20` option to be sure to activate C++20 support.
 If you use a different compiler, check your compiler user's manual to use the proper option.

-You can notice we use the `-O3 -DNEDBUG` options.
+You can notice we use the `-O3 -DNDEBUG` options.
 This is required if you want to be sure to get the best performance out of **EVE**.

 The `-DNDEBUG` setting can be omitted but then asserts will be inserted into the code to prevent logic errors.